You can watch our tutorial or you can go through our documentation about editing actions :

 By clicking on the small lego icon on the right, you can add attributes to the element.

-Finally, a click on the # in the locator modification menu will allow you to indicate which element to select in order of appearance when your locator makes it possible to retreive several elements from the page.
+Finally, a click on the # in the locator modification menu will allow you to indicate which element to select in order of appearance when your locator makes it possible to retrieve several elements from the page.
 This feature is useful for selecting a specific row or column in a table for example.
 The positive values are in the order of the visual of the locator while the negative values start from the last identified value to the first of the locator.

 Drag-drop of an element

 By clicking on the dark banner of the interface element, you will be able to drag-drop it into a new action.

 This is very useful for reusing interface elements that have already been previously declared